p-patel/software-engineer-knowledge-base/go/learn-go-programming-golang-tutorial-for-beginners.md

 - can convert strings to collection (slice) of bytes using `b := []byte(s)`, lots of functions in Go work with generic byte slices rather than strings
 - `rune` any UTF-32 character (use single-quotes), is an alias for `int32`

+## Constants
+- naming convention `const myConst int = 42` - no difference in casing to variable names
+- constant values must be calculable at compile-time, e.g. not the result of a function call
+- constants can be shadowed inc. a different type (just like variables)
+- type inference (just like variables)
+- untyped constants in Go will replace the constant value separately in every expression in the program, using appropriate type inference in each expression.  **Therefore the same constant value may be inferred as a `int16` in one expression and a `int64` in another expression**
+- enumerated constants - `iota`, `_`
+- enumerated expressions - using `iota` expressions